mh37/Argos/README.md

 # Argos
-a passive WiFi tracker and profiling tool for recon that utilizes probeframes
+This tool provides passive WiFi tracking and profiling based on probeframe data.
+This is ideal for recon and vareous other applications.